QUT-Digital-Observatory/youte/README.md

 youte search "koala|australia zoo -kangaroo"
 ```

-If you are looking for exact phrases, the exact phrases can be wrapped in double quotes, then wrapped again by single quotes.
+If you are looking for exact phrases, the exact phrases can be wrapped in double quotes, then wrapped again in single quotes.

 ```commandline
 youte search '"australia zoo"' aussie_zoo.jsonl